Child Safeguarding Week 2024 – Keeping Kids Safe Online

 Learning and exploring

-of learning.
+Children and young people have different interests and ways of learning.
 Educational apps, websites and online resources make learning fun, interactive and tailored to individual needs.
 Online spaces also allow them to explore new places, cultures and ideas without leaving their home or classroom.

 Easy access to information